jansg08/nc-news/readme.md

 ## Running it locally

-The project uses Vite to manage to development and build process.
+The project uses Vite to manage the development and build process.
 To run it on your own system follow these steps:
 1. Clone the project with the `git clone` command, or directly into your chosen editor.
 2. `cd` to the projects directory and and run `npm i` to install the relevant dependencies.
 3. To view the app locally run `npm run dev`, or to build the project, run `npm run build`.